How Europe Works: Institutions & Law in the EU (ILEU)

 - 60 contact hours business course incl. academic support program

-- 15 contact hours German language & culture at beginners level
+- 15 contact hours German Culture & Society

 - 7 ECTS credits